 Glyphosate can also cause our normal gut flora to create toxic alternatives that actually kill off our healthy gut flora and allowing overgrowth of harmful bacteria to take over.
 This can cause massive diarrhea, abdominal cramping and damage to your gut.
 If such symptoms occur, seek medical attention immediately.

-How do we avoid this from happening?
+How do we keep this from happening?

 Since Glyphosate is in Roundup, an inorganic herbicide, we can choose organic foods.
 Certified organic labeling ensures that there were no inorganic pesticides, herbicides, or GMO (genetically modified organism) used in the growing process.